alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

         return handler_input.response_builder.response

-Note: Similar to the ``can_handle`` function for the LaunchRequestHandler in the Class pattern, the decorator returns **True** if the incoming request is a LaunchRequest.
+Similar to the ``can_handle`` function for the LaunchRequestHandler in the Class pattern, the decorator returns **True** if the incoming request is a LaunchRequest.
 The ``handle`` function generates and returns a basic greeting response in the same way the handle function works for the Class pattern.

-HelloWorldIntent Handler
+HelloWorldIntent handler
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The following code example shows how to configure a handler to be invoked